83971101151178107109116111/NeoSenAI/README.md

 - Advanced fraud detection and continuous monitoring ensure fair, data-based governance.

 ### 🌍 Open-Sourced Access
-- In time, I’ll be fully open-sourced for customization across industries—gaming, finance, real estate, and more.
+- In time, I’ll be fully open-sourced for customization across industries,gaming, finance, real estate, and more.
 - This fosters a global community of developers who can adapt and expand my capabilities.